bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/multiexp_g2/README.md

 ======================
 Please refer to the multiexp_g1 architecture description as the multiexp_g2 kernel is very similar.

-The kernel has been configured with 8 cores due to each core being larger than in the G1 case, but this could be changed and exxperimented with.
+The kernel has been configured with 8 cores due to each core being larger than in the G1 case, but this could be changed and experimented with.

 ## Kernel base performance and area utilization ##